laminas/laminas-crypt/doc/book/zend.crypt.password.md

 Bcrypt uses a *cost* parameter that specify the number of cycles to use in the algorithm.
 Increasing this number the algorithm will spend more time to generate the hash output.
 The *cost* parameter is represented by an integer value between 4 to 31.
-The default *cost* value of the `Zend\Crypt\Password\Bcrypt` component is 10, that means about 0.07 second using a CPU Intel i5 at 3.3Ghz (the *cost* parameter is a relative value according to the speed of the CPU used).
-We changed the default value of the cost parameter from 14 to 10, starting from Zend Framework 2.3.0, due to high computational time to prevent potential denial-of-service attacks (you can read this article [Aggressive password stretching](http://timoh6.github.io/2013/11/26/Aggressive-password-stretching.html) for more
+The default *cost* value of the `Laminas\Crypt\Password\Bcrypt` component is 10, that means about 0.07 second using a CPU Intel i5 at 3.3Ghz (the *cost* parameter is a relative value according to the speed of the CPU used).
+We changed the default value of the cost parameter from 14 to 10, starting from Laminas.3.0, due to high computational time to prevent potential denial-of-service attacks (you can read this article [Aggressive password stretching](http://timoh6.github.io/2013/11/26/Aggressive-password-stretching.html) for more